gelic-idealab/3deposit/README.md

 360 videos    | Vimeo
 VR*           | AWS S3

-*Properly configured WebVR applications will be published to static hosting.
+*Properly configured applications will be published to static hosting and playble in-browser.
+The application must have an `index.html` entrypoint.
+WebVR applications (such as A-frame) are natively supported.
+Desktop applications (Unity, Unreal) should include precompiled builds for WebGL.

 Custom services can be added to support additional media types & endpoints.